fictionco/fiction/@apps/factor/docs/endpoints-and-middleware.md

 # Endpoints and Middleware

 The power of a dynamic platform comes down to being able to server-side functionality without relying on third-party APIs.
-To manage this, Factor has a simple endpoints and middleware API that allows you to easily add and manage server functionality and then use it within your app.
+To manage this, Factor has a simple endpoints and middleware API that allows you to easily add and manage server functionality.

 ## Endpoints

-Endpoints are server-side functions that are designed to run when a specific application URL is requested.
-For example, if you added an endpoint at `/_api_/my-endpoint`, then sending a request there would process it and return a result.
+Endpoints are server-side functions that run when a specific application URL is requested.
+For example, if you added an endpoint at `/_api_/my-endpoint`, then sending a request there would return a response.

-Let's discuss how we would first add a custom endpoint and then make a request to it from our app.

 ### Adding a Custom Endpoint